Updated on: 9th February 2026

 Picking Up Your Gear: What to Expect

-Be prepared to have some key personal information ready, all of which is essential to ensure your skis are fitted safely.
-You will normally be expected to give your age, height, weight, shoe size, and skiing ability.
-It’s always useful to know your height and weight in metric measurements as well as imperial.
-All of this information is used to calculate the settings on your bindings to ensure they release correctly should you fall.
+Have some key personal information ready, as it helps the shop fit your equipment safely.
+You will normally be asked for your age, height, weight, shoe size and skiing ability.
+It is useful to know your height and weight in both metric and imperial because these measurements are used to set your bindings correctly so they release if you fall.

 Collecting your skis or snowboard is usually quick.
-Most shops are right by the lifts or in the resort centre, so you won’t be carrying gear far.
+Most shops are right by the lifts or in the resort centre, which keeps walking to a minimum.
+This is something our resort team sees every week, especially with guests staying around Aosta and Pila.

 All in, it's usually no more than 15 minutes before you're stepping outside with your gear ready to go.